 Variant characters occur where a single character has two or more representations, which may or may not look visually similar.
 For example, in CJK (Chinese, Japanese, Korean), the term “international” can have several different code points.
 In Chinese it can be written in simplified Chinese as 国际, or 國際 in traditional Chinese.
 In Japanese it can be written as 国際, but 圀際 is also acceptable [Yao 2007].

-In some languages such as Chinese, simplified Chinese (SC) and traditional Chinese (TC) are treated with equivalence just as in English upper case and lower case are equivalent.
-As another example, the variants for IDN label 清华大学 (Tsinghua university) will include: 清华大學、清華大学、清華大學、淸华大学、淸华大學、淸華大学、淸華大學 [Yao, 2007].
-In others languages and scripts such as Indian, the number of variants for a given domain could reach 10s or even hundreds.
+In some languages such as Chinese, simplified Chinese (SC) and traditional Chinese (TC) are treated with equivalence\.
+As another example, the variants for IDN label 清华大学 (Tsinghua University) will include: 清华大學、清華大学、清華大學、淸华大学、淸华大學、淸華大学、淸華大學 [Yao, 2007].

-The WG deliberated the issues of how to query and display variants extensively, and made the following observations:
+The WG deliberated the issues of how to query and display variants extensively, and has made the following observations:

 There is no uniform definition of variant.
-Different organizations or different countries define it differently.
-However in general, variants can be categorized as activated variants and reserved variants.
-Activated variants are variants of a domain name that are put in the DNS zone file, thus resolvable through normal DNS lookup.
+Different organizations and different countries define it differently.
+However, in general, variants can be categorized as activated variants and reserved variants.
+Activated variants are variants of a domain name that are put in the corresponding DNS zone file, thus resolvable through normal DNS lookups.
 Reserved variants are variants reserved for a specific domain name and cannot be registered, but are otherwise not in the DNS zone file.

-WG members noted that it is out side the scope of the IRD WG to define variant or discuss how different languages handle variants.
-Rather, the WG can take the categories as given (activated vs reserved) and make recommendations.
+WG members noted that it is outside the scope of the IRD WG to define variant or discuss how different languages handle variants.
+Rather, the WG will use the categories as defined (activated vs. reserved) and make recommendations.

-The WG has agreed that a Whois query of an activated variant should return the WHOIS result of the domain that it was a variant of, as well as an indication that the label queried is a variant of the original domain.
+The WG has agreed that a Whois query of an activated variant should return the WHOIS result of the domain that it is a variant of, as well as an indication that the label queried is a variant of the original domain.

-The WG has also agreed that query of reserved variants, there are two options: A query of reserved variant for XYZ domain would only return a message saying that this is a reserved variant of XYZ domain.
-A query of a reserved variant would return the same information as the query for an activated variant does.
-The WG recommended that it is up to the registrars and registries which option they would like to choose.
+The WG has also agreed that what a WHOIS query of a reserved variants returns is a matter of local policy.
+The WG has identified two options: A query of a reserved variant for XYZ domain would return a message saying that this is a reserved variant of XYZ domain or a query of a reserved variant would return the same information as the query for an activated variant.
 Furthermore the WG thinks it would be helpful that in the Whois result, it can provide a link to the registrar/registries’ variant policy.

-What is need from internationalized registration data to accommodate users who want to submit and have registration data displayed in “familiar” characters from local scripts?
+What is needed from internationalized registration data to accommodate users who want to submit and have registration data displayed in “familiar” characters from local scripts?

 WG members agreed that various elements of registration data (see background on Whois data) could be separately internationalized.